Petite Riviere Bridge, Nova Scotia

 Today the center of the village is at the crossroad of Route 331 and Green Bay Road.
 Here the General Store supplies the everyday needs of residents and tourists and is the morning gathering place for coffee and conversation.
 Across the road is the local volunteer fire department which not only provides fire and emergency services but is a meeting hall for local groups and serves public breakfasts, suppers, and the occasional wedding reception.
-There are two other commercial buildings at this intersection as well as the Petite Villa, which before its renovation was the post office for Petite Riviere Bridge, Canada Post's official name for the community.
+There are two other commercial buildings at this intersection as well as the Petite Villa, which before its renovation was the post office for Petite Rivière Bridge, Canada Post's official name for the community.
 An elementary school occupies a large lot not too far away, and two churches serve the village.

 From the village center route 331 leads across the river and curves along the shore past Risser's Beach, a provincial campground which offers a long beach, a canteen, and a boardwalk above the marsh.
 The route continues to Crescent Beach on which cars are allowed for the convenience of sail boarders, paddle boarders, swimmers, and photographers.
 At the end of the beach a narrow bridge carries cars to the LaHave Islands where a museum welcomes visitors and displays a history of the islands.

-In the other direction from the village center Green Bay Road wanders along the western shore of the river until it reaches Green Bay on the ocean.
+In the other direction from the village center, Green Bay Road wanders along the western shore of the river until it reaches Green Bay on the ocean.
 Waterfront houses line Green Bay Road as it leaves the village center.
 At the intersection of the road with Drew's Hill Road, a cluster of elegant Victorian houses attests to the local prosperity of that era.
 Further along are summer cottages of many types, a group of short-term rental cottages, another beach, and a canteen.
 Where the road ends for automobiles a remnant of an old road provides an oceanside pathway for hikers to walk all the way to the next village.

 The Petite Rivière is itself the primary reason people have been attracted to this place for centuries.
 For the earliest native inhabitants the river provided fish and shellfish, fresh water, and a pleasant place to spend the summer.
 The French settlers found the same advantages, and the English and German settlers found it a good spot for sea-based enterprises.
 When tourists discovered the village, they found abundant Atlantic salmon in the river, white sand beaches for swimming, waters for canoes and rowboats, and oceanside scenery for viewing, photographing or painting.